kvvloten/ansible_modules_and_plugins/README.md

 * vaultwarden_org_invite_token
 * vaultwarden_get_users_overview

-With this set of filter-plugins user and organization management can be done with Ansible.
+This set of filter-plugins enables management of users and organizations in Vaultwarden (or Bitwarden) by Ansible.

 Options are:
 * Admin login with token: (un)lock users, remove users, remove 2fa
 * Create user and validate email, add logins etc, add organization(s)
 * Create organization
 And much more as long as the API calls are known.

-Some API documentation can be found here:
+API documentation is incomplete, some helpful links are:
 * https://github.com/jcs/rubywarden/blob/master/API.md
 * https://docs.cozy.io/en/cozy-stack/bitwarden/
 * http://gnunux.info/dotclear2/index.php?post/2020/10/11/%C3%89crire-un-client-Bitwarden-en-python-%3A-identifiant

-A way to reverse engineer API calls is to use the web-client of Bitwarden, put the browser in developer mode and watch the 'Network' Tab
+Reverse engineering of API calls can easily be done by using the web-interface.
+Put the browser in developer mode and watch client-server calls in 'Network'-tab.

 An example: create user and automatically accept the email invitation
 ```ansible